1midhush/face-detection/README.md

 ![Object Matching Result](object_matching_capture.png)

 ### 8. face_eye_detection.py
-This script detects faces and eyes in a video stream from the webcam using Haar cascades.
+This script is the culmination of all the learning from the previous scripts.
+It detects faces and eyes in a video stream from the webcam using Haar cascades.

 - **Operations**:
   - Detect faces in the video stream